 Aboriginal and Torres Strait Islander health

-Person, family and community-centred care lies at the heart of good Aboriginal and Torres Strait Islander health care.
+Culturally safe, person, family and community-centred care lie at the heart of good Aboriginal and Torres Strait Islander health care.

 Local services for Aboriginal people

-Ngwala Willumbong is another local Aboriginal Community Controlled Organisation.
-Ngwala Willumbong deliver alcohol and drug residential rehabilitation and outreach support services.
+- Ngwala Willumbong is also local Aboriginal Community Controlled Organisation.
+Ngwala Willumbong delivers alcohol and drug residential rehabilitation and outreach support services.

 Aboriginal Health Liaisons and services exist within the local health networks:

-Within General Practice, the Practice Incentive Payment Indigenous Health Incentive (PIP IHI) aims to support general practices to provide better health care for Aboriginal people, including best practice management of chronic disease.
+The PIP Indigenous Health Incentive supports general practices to provide better health care for Aboriginal people, including best practice management for those with, or at risk of chronic disease.

 Integrated Team Care (ITC)

 ITC supports Aboriginal and/or Torres Strait Islander people with chronic disease to access specialist, GP and allied health services.